Personal tools

 ./configure --with-mozilla=/home/pbie003/cmiss/mozilla/ff-opt/dist --with-cmgui=/home/pbie003/cmiss/cmgui

-If you want to make a debug version of the plugin add the --enable-debug-zinc option when running the configure script.
+If you want to make a debug version of the plugin add the '--enable-debug-zinc' option when running the configure script.
 If you want to build both an optimised and a debug version I suggest checking out the source twice, using a directory called zinc for the optimised version and one called zinc-debug for the debug version.
 You can then configure the two builds separately and test either without having to reconfigure all the time.

-Before making zinc, you will need to make sure you have built the required cmgui libraries.
-Assuming cmgui has been installed, do the following for debug:
+Before making zinc, you will need to make sure you have built the required

 or the following for optimised: